-Petplan takes first place in this pet insurance roundup for its great service and comprehensive coverage, including hereditary and congenital conditions with no age limit.
+Petplan takes second place in this pet insurance roundup.
+Pluses include great service and comprehensive coverage, including hereditary and congenital conditions with no age limit.
 The company also allows unlimited claims, but plans may cost a bit more than at some other carriers.

 2. Pet Insurance University

-Wilkerson praises Petplan as a "strong underwriter" that provides out-of-state coverage and thorough coverage for chronic diseases, hereditary and congenital conditions, cancer and breed-specific conditions.
-Dental care will likely go unpaid, however, and co-pays apply in several common scenarios.
+Frances Wilkerson praises Petplan as a "strong underwriter" that provides out-of-state coverage and thorough coverage for chronic diseases, hereditary and congenital conditions, cancer and breed-specific conditions.
+Non-routine dental care is limited, however, and co-pays apply in several common scenarios.

 Review: A Vet's Review of PetPlan Pet Insurance, Frances Wilkerson, Not dated

-Petplan ranks second among a dozen providers with a 9.2 out of 10 overall rating from about 2,000 customers.
+Petplan earns a 9.2 out of 10 overall rating based on feedback from nearly 3,000 customers.
 Many praise customer service, saying they have fast, low-hassle claims and speedy reimbursements.
 Others complain that the company won't cover legitimate expenses that they said were pre-existing conditions, and some report sudden rate hikes.

-After about 110 customer ratings, Petplan receives scores of 4.5 out of 5 for customer service, 4.2 for price and 4.7 for coverage.
+Petplan is the second highest rated carrier here.
+It scores of 4.5 out of 5 for customer service, 4.2 for price and 4.7 for coverage.
 Site editors say it stands out for its stability and simple but customizable plans.

-Review: Petplan Pet Insurance, Contributors to PetInsuranceRatings.com, As of August 2013
+Review: Petplan Pet Insurance, Contributors to PetInsuranceRatings.com, Not dated